35 Awesome Things to Do in Nairobi, Kenya

 In terms of safari, both Kenya and South Africa are great.
 I love the Maasai Mara.
 Where in South Africa are you going?
 Kruger is good, but I personally prefer the Mara.
 But generally you can’t go wrong with a safari in either country – maybe do both if you can! 🙂

-2. Hi Helen.
-I’m definitely not a troll, I’m a real person who doesn’t quite agree with you top suggestion of “things to do in Nairobi”.
+Hi Helen.
+I don’t quite agree with you top suggestion of “things to do in Nairobi”.
 I can certainly appreciate that you’ve built a relationship with the men from Nai Nami, and I think that’s really valuable.
 Of course having local guides in an area you’re traveling in can really help you understand an area you’ve perhaps never been to before.
 That being said, as I’ve been researching for an upcoming trip to Kenya, I’ve been quite off-put and frustrated by the number of websites that suggest outings very similar to Nai Nami (I do however recognize the subtleties of it being a tour of downtown with locals, which I’ll come back to in a moment).

 The issue in my mind is really the way that most people respond to such an experience.
 Perhaps you are not one of such people, perhaps you are.
 But the majority of people that I know, bloggers, and instagrammers who went to almost any African country, came back talking about “how lucky they feel, how blessed they are, how much their eyes were opened” etc etc etc. And that is the consistent narrative about Africa.
 Poverty.
 Violence.
 Lack of development.
 And those things are there.
 But Africa is also a continent of rich culture and development and experiences far outside of the Western World–and that should be the narrative.